 Burns are usually associated with the activation of the stress response which is characterized by the release of pro-inflammatory mediators, hyperglycemia, and a hyperdynamic circulation.
 Children can develop catabolism and can become feverish.
 Hyperglycemia can be so severe that insulin therapy might be required even in non-diabetic children.

 Clinical Presentation of Burns in Children

-When a child presents to the emergency department with a burn, the child should be managed as he or she has sustained a trauma.
-The airway should be assessed to ensure patency, adequate ventilation should be confirmed, and supplemental oxygen administered if patient in distress.
+When a child presents to the emergency department with a burn, the child should be managed as he or she has sustained trauma.
+The airway should be assessed to ensure patency, adequate ventilation should be confirmed, and supplemental oxygen administered if the patient in distress.
 The patient’s circulation must be examined, and fluid resuscitation done as per the parklands formula.

 Peripheral capillary refill is useful in assessing the peripheral circulation, but the judgment of the extent of fluid loss is better to be based on the extent of the body surface area involved in the burn.